RainerAtSpirit/djEntityBrowser/README.md

 # djEntityBrowser
->  **2013/08/31**: Work in progress.
+>  **2013/09/04**: Work in progress.
 Use on your own risk

-What happens if you combine [Durandal] a client side SPA frameworks with [JayData] a unified data access library for JavaScript?
+What happens if [Spirit] starts mixing [Durandal] a client side SPA frameworks with [JayData] a unified data access library for JavaScript?

 ##Great things `:)`

 ### What is it?

-POC of an Entity browser that supports browsing local or remote OData services.
+OData Entity browser that supports exploring local or remote OData services.

 ### Basic Usage